Bowe Bergdahl Fast Facts

-(CNN)Here are some facts about Army Sgt.
-Bowe Bergdahl, a former American prisoner of war.
+(CNN)Here are some facts about Bowe Bergdahl, a former American prisoner of war.

 Personal: